i-winxd/midi-processing/README.md

 Then, run this command:

 ```
-py -m pip install -r requirements.txt
+py -m pip install mido
 ```

 **Use `py` on windows, `python3` on MacOS and Linux.**

-Then, you may run `main.py` below, or use the API in `midi_processor.py` if you already have programming experience.
+### Using the "Library"

+Drag `midi_processor` into your Python project.
+You can then import thins from there using `import midi_processor`.

 ## Command line usage

 The Python files in the current directory are meant to be run, and act as example filters I've made.

 All the python files are their own filters and can exist as standalone programs.
 Run `python <program.py> -h` to see what they do.

 Sample usage - assumes `input.mid` exists.

 ```
-python identity.py input.mid output.mid
+py identity.py input.mid output.mid
 ```

 ## API